twse/random-stuff/README.md

 * **Cyrano Text**: Based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto with revised glyphs and support for more glyphs.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
 * **Generic Menu**: Based on the font in *WarioWare* GBA and NDS games.
 Thanks goes to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Based on the font in the American version of *Lufia: The Ruins of Lore*.
 Created using CrystalTile2.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., Natsume Inc., SEGA of America, Inc., SEGA Europe Ltd., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
 * **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font used in the IBM ThinkPad Power Series 820 command line (with different glyph designs).
+Released under the terms of the WTFPL license.
 * **ZOE TFOM**: Based on the font in western versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

 ## Bulk-add everyone to Mozilla credits list via command line